 Your complete Islamic prayer guide

-How to Pray Salah — A Complete Step-by-Step Guide
+How to Pray Namaz (Salah) — Complete Guide with Rakats & Niyat

 Master every rak'ah of every obligatory prayer with Arabic text, audio recitations, transliteration and translation — in 10+ languages.